Finally, finally, after five years of writing this old blog, I bring you peanut butter banana bread.

-After all my procrastination over banana bread, I just had to look at that beautifully crinkly surface, the sugar sparkling like a prom dress, and knew it had been worth the wait.
+After all my procrastination, I just had to look at that beautifully crinkly surface of this peanut butter banana bread, the sugar sparkling like a prom dress, and knew it had been worth the wait.

 Peanut butter banana bread with caramel and chocolate